sunnya97/ethereum-developers-guide/data-types.md

 ###### [Global Variables and Functions Cheat Sheet](https://s3-eu-west-1.amazonaws.com/b9-academy-assets/public/solidity-cheatsheet.pdf) \[Resource\]

-This helpful cheat sheet is a good resource to refer to see what global variables and functions your smart contract has access to.
+This cheat sheet is a good resource to refer to with regards to what global variables and functions your smart contract has access to.